BioDataFuse/biohackarvix-2024/paper/paper.md

 #### * These authors contributed equally to this work

-# Introduction (@tabbassidaloii)
+# Introduction
-The integration of life science data from different biomedical resources has been a major challenge attributed to fragmented data sources, the use of multiple data formats, and the existence of multiple ontologies for a single context among others.
-To address this problem, we launched the [BioDataFuse (BDF) project](https://biodatafuse.org) [@AuthorSelfCitation:biodatafuse2023], which employs a modular framework for integrating data from different sources into context-specific knowledge graphs.
-Through this project, we have currently been able to integrate and harmonise data from ten databases.
-However, the integration of such resources requires a detailed understanding of underlying graph schemas.
+The integration of life science data across diverse biomedical resources remains a significant challenge, due to fragmented data sources, varying data formats, and the use of multiple ontologies to describe similar contexts.
+To address these issues, we launched the [BioDataFuse (BDF) project](https://biodatafuse.org) [@AuthorSelfCitation:biodatafuse2023], which applies a modular framework to harmonize and integrate data from various sources into context-specific knowledge graphs.
+To date, the BDF project has successfully integrated and harmonized data from ten databases, demonstrating the effectiveness of BDF's modular approach in creating unified, interoperable datasets.
-In this biohackathon, we aimed to streamline the data integration process such that any FAIR-compliant biological database can be easily converted to a graph.
-This robust process would involve two steps: first, understanding of the underlying graph schemas of data resources using the RDF-config (https://github.com/dbcls/rdf-config/) and VoID generator (https://github.com/JervenBolleman/void-generator) and second, the conversion of graph data into multiple compatible formats for improving accessibility and usability using G2G Mapper (https://g2gml.readthedocs.io/), LinkML (https://linkml.io/) and BDF (https://github.com/BioDataFuse/pyBiodatafuse).
-Moreover, we would test the resilience of the process by demonstrating the ease-of-integration of multiple data sources within the RDF Portal (https://rdfportal.org) and beyond.
-Through this test, we would essentially attract database owners to include additional biomedical data sources in BDF, thus expanding the applicability of their resource beyond the “yet-another-resource” paradigm.
+However, achieving this level of integration requires a deep understanding of the underlying graph schemas from each data source.
+In this biohackathon, our goal was to further refine and streamline the data integration process, aiming to make it more seamless, adaptable, and FAIR-compliant.
+By creating a robust approach, we envision that any biological database adhering to FAIR principles could be readily integrated into the BDF framework and contribute to a unified data ecosystem.

-## Goals for the biohackathon (@tabbassidaloii)
+## Goals for the biohackathon
-One of the main aims of our project was to enhance FAIR data integration by clarifying and transforming graph schemas.
-To achieve this we defined the tasks below
+Our main objective for this biohackathon was to enhance FAIR data integration by clarifying and transforming graph schemas.
+To achieve this, we outlined the following tasks:
-- Comparison and documentation of the synergies among different tools for extracting data models: RDF-Config, VoID generator and sheXer.
+- Compare and document the synergies among various tools for extracting data models, including RDF-Config, VoID generator, and sheXer.
 - Translate schemas into annotators to enable future automation.

-We also wanted to improve the BioDataFuse functionality through:
+We also aimed to extend the capabilities of BioDataFuse by:
-- Expand the data model of BioDataFuse using resources from the RDF Portal.
+- Expanding the data model of BioDataFuse with resources from the RDF Portal.
-- Integrate the output graph with LLM models.
+- Integrating BioDataFuse output graphs with LLM models to explore new opportunities for automated reasoning and data interpretation.

 # Comparision of schema extractor tools (@YojanaGadiya)